CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 A: By default, the pipeline will use all available CPU resources.
 You can limit the number of CPU cores the pipeline will use with the :ref:`MaxCpuCores-label` parameter in the configuration file.
-This works on your workstation and also on a high performance computing cluster running Grid Engine or Torque.
+This works on your workstation and also on a high performance computing cluster.
 See also the questions below.

 **Q: How can I control the number of CPU cores used by the bowtie2, smalt, samtools, and GATK?**